 Colonel Righly Hanafuda - An Army man; Major Blackwood's superior.

 People for a Better Life - An organization.

 Memory Kids - an organization for children with extraordinary mental abilities such as eidetic memory.
 Memory Boys are mostly used to send messages too secret to be written.

 Did I miss anyone?
 If you find someone in the books I haven't mentioned here, or details in published books in the main series I've left out, please let me know!

 This blog post is partially underwritten by my Patrons!

-When you subscribe to my Patreon page, you get:
+When you subscribe to my Patreon page, you can get: